The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Application of the Model to Hluhluwe-iMfolozi

 \subsection{The Temperature, $T$}

-The South African Meteorological Services quote a mean annual temperature of 22.1$^o$C for Mpila, inside the reserve (based on data collected during the 1980's and 1990's).
-This is consistant with the data of {\sc Schulze} and {\sc Maharaj} \cite{SchulzeAndMaharaj}, who define the overall area as being of a temperature greater than 22$^o$C. The Mpila value is further corroborated by ARC-ISCW automatic weather stations situated between Mtunzini and Pongola (operational since 2004).
-They suggest an average daily temperature of 22$^o$C, according to the Department of Agriculture.
+The South African Meteorological Services quote a mean annual temperature of 22.1 $^\circ$C for Mpila, inside the reserve (based on data collected during the 1980's and 1990's).
+This is consistant with the data of {\sc Schulze} and {\sc Maharaj} \cite{SchulzeAndMaharaj}, who define the overall area as being of a temperature greater than 22 $^\circ$C. The Mpila value is further corroborated by ARC-ISCW automatic weather stations situated between Mtunzini and Pongola (operational since 2004).
+They suggest an average daily temperature of 22 $^\circ$C, according to the Department of Agriculture.
+The daily temperature for the entire region was taken to be the mean annual temperature of Mpila, 22.1 $^\circ$C.